-Motors are the power transmission workhorse of industry, converting electrical energy into mechanical movement.
-AC motors have a lower maintenance requirement than DC motors, and when paired with a VFD, can offer similar performance in torque.
+AC motors convert electrical energy into mechanical movement.
+Pervasive in factory and commercial applications, AC motors have a lower maintenance requirement than DC motors, and when paired with a VFD, can offer similar performance in torque.

 AC motors are electric motors driven by alternating current.
 AC motors are widely used in industry, primarily due to their high efficiency, and their ability to produce constant torque up to the rated speed.
 Considerations when specifying an electric motor include mechanical and environmental considerations as well as application and operation.